Aopolin-Lv/NLP_MRC/README.md

 # NLP_MRC
-This repository is used for studying MRC
+This repository is used for studying MRC.